-- 1. If your degree is earned in a country where English is the official Language then you do not need to provide additional proof.
-For example, if your degree was earned in the UK, Canada, Australia, Ireland, or New Zealand, Nigeria. - 2.
-If English was the Language of Instruction at the University where you earned your bachelor's degree then you can provide a letter from the institution stating that English was the language of instruction, and/or you can also request that the NACES evaluator state the language of instruction on the degree evaluation.
+- 1. If your degree is earned in a country where English is the official language then you do not need to provide additional proof.
+For example, if your degree was earned in the UK, Canada, Australia, Ireland, New Zealand, or Nigeria. - 2.
+If English was the Language of Instruction at the University where you earned your bachelor's degree then you can provide a letter from the institution stating that English was the language of instruction, and/or you can also request that the NACES or NAFSA evaluator state the language of instruction on the degree evaluation.